Ford Laser: Other markets

 This generation of Laser was also sold in Cyprus and Malta.
 This generation was the basis of later Escort models sold in North America from 1990 for the 1991 model year, which is not to be confused with the model of the same name sold in Europe.
 The Escort name was retained for the new model due to both strong brand equity on the Escort name as well as Chrysler already using the Laser name for the Plymouth Laser.
 The Escort wagon seen in North America during this generation was unique to that continent and was not part of the Laser ranges elsewhere.
+There was also a luxurious version of the North American Escort, sold as the second generation Mercury Tracer.

 In Indonesia, this generation was assembled locally (CKD) and sold from 1990 to 1996.
-Available in two body styles and four trim levels, 1.3 L sedan "Ghia" and "Sonic", 1.6 L sedan "Gala" and 5-door liftback "Champ" with 1.8 L DOHC BP engine.
-The older 1.3 L sedan "GL" from previous generation was also sold for taxi fleet use until 1997.
+The Laser was available in two body styles and three trim levels: 1.3 L sedan "Sonic", 1.6 L sedan "Gala" and a 5-door sporty hatchback "Champ" with a 1.8 L DOHC BP engine.